hanbaooo/First-Step-to-My-Copilot/README.md

 ### scaled_dot_product_attention
 - calculating the weights of each token to other tokens
-- the output has the shape of (..., seq_len, embed_dim) implementing the attention output of each token
+- `out`: the output has the shape of (..., seq_len, embed_dim) implementing the attention output of each token

+### class MultiHeadSelfAttention
+- create `qkv` and train together as a tensor, chunk it when to use, it enhance speed
+- `o_proj` is the output projection: to combine multi heads together but not concat seperatly
+- `attn_mask` to introduce casual mask

+### class FeedForward
+- `Linear(d_model, d_ff)`: to increase model capacity
+- `GELU()`: to introduce non-linearity

+### class DecoderBlock
+- `ln1/ln2`: LayerNorm for each token
+- `attn`: multiHeadSelfAttention
+- `ffn`: FeedForward layer
+- has residual connection after attn and ffn layers